 ((Value of increased performance – Cost of employee training)

-÷ Cost of employee training)) x 100
+÷ Cost of employee training)) × 100

-11. Promote From Within
+12. Promote From Within

 Whenever possible, consider the career paths and goals of your employees in the context of existing roles in the company.
-Promoting from within not only boosts morale but can be the key to keeping employees engaged, even as their goals and interests develop.
+Promoting from within not only boosts morale but can also be the key to keeping employees engaged, even as their goals and interests develop.

 This is partly because employees are more likely to participate in corporate events, training sessions, and other activities when there is a greater likelihood of promotion.
 Internal promotions also foster a greater sense of loyalty—which leads to higher employee retention rates.

-12. Challenge Employees
+13. Challenge Employees

+Giving employees new and challenging tasks can help them learn new skills, use more of their talents, and feel more engaged in their work.
 Depending on the role, employees may benefit from stretch assignments that require them to go beyond their current expertise or skill set.
 Provide a safe environment for them to experiment, fail, learn, and develop.

 Careers should be designed with top talent in mind so they are given the opportunity to grow and learn within the company.
 Challenging positions tend to increase motivation and engagement among employees.
 However, don’t make the job so challenging that the employee wants to give up.

-14. Conduct Stay Interviews
+15. Conduct Stay Interviews

 A stay interview is a structured conversation between a manager and an employee aimed at understanding what motivates the employee to stay with the company and what factors may cause them to consider leaving.
 Stay interviews are typically conducted with top performers or employees who are critical to the company’s success.